-Tonight: Clear and cool with an overnight low in the mid 40s.
+Tonight: A few clouds and muggy with an overnight low in the low 70s.

 23rd Annual Hamilton County Fair Next Weekend